turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 * How can we use our professional story here?

 ### Workshop Time
-Now, using a job posting that you find from [the sites listed here](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/job_search_strategies.md), start writing your own cover letters.
-Remember to note any research you need to do and add it to your Trello or Huntr boards.
+Form groups of 2-3 people in your program and draft out a cover letter for the position picked for your program.

 ### Round of Feedback: Pair & Share
-Find a partner to share your cover letter to receive feedback.
+Team up with a group not in your program to share your cover letters and give each other feedback.
 Feedback should be **specific, actionable, and kind** and include both **appreciation and coaching.**

 ### Closing
 Debrief as a whole group: